 From an audio standpoint, AirPlay 2 can be used to stream music to more than one speaker throughout the home.
 Users have the option of starting a song on their iPhone and sending the audio to multiple AirPlay-compatible speakers at the same time or hand-picking exactly what speakers the music plays on.

-While AirPlay is still in use on plenty of third-party wireless speakers for audio, you can expect to see AirPlay 2 streaming both video and audio to multiple third-party smart TVs and streaming devices.
-For your consideration, here’s a list of companies that have embedded the technology into their wireless speakers, A/V receivers, and more.
+While AirPlay is still in use on plenty of third-party wireless speakers for audio, AirPlay 2 can stream both video and audio to multiple third-party smart TVs and streaming devices.

 Is AirPlay just for iOS devices?

 No. Any second-generation Intel Core (or newer) Mac computer or laptop running OS X Mountain Lion or later can use AirPlay for screen mirroring.
-Windows computers can use Apple’s free iTunes software for Windows to stream audio from the computer to compatible audio devices.
-Sorry — video as AirPlay for Windows is only available through the iTunes app, although there are several third-party Windows apps, such as AirMyPC or AirParrot that will allow you to mirror your PC to an Apple TV or a Chromecast.
+Windows computers do not natively support AirPlay casting, so you'll need to use a third-party Windows app, such as AirMyPC or AirParrot that will allow you to mirror your PC to an Apple TV.

 Apple TV and Apple TV 4K devices are also AirPlay-enabled, though they’re special in the AirPlay world, as they’re both receivers and senders.